cockpit-project/bots/README.md

 1. If this is a new image, add `_manual` test contexts for the new image to `lib/testmap.py`, and land that into `main`.
 2. Create a PR that updates `TEST_OS_DEFAULT` in `lib/constants.py`, and trigger all tests for that image there.

-#### Fedora testing image

-The `fedora-testing` image is a Fedora image with updates-testing enabled, the version of the image is determined by what the `fedora-testing.bootstrap` symlink points too.

-To update the Fedora version used:

-1. Update the `fedora-testing.bootstrap` symlink to the latest Fedora release.
-2. Update the naughty symlink `naughty/fedora-testing` to the latest Fedora release.
-3. Create a new PR and refresh the image.

 #### Fedora CoreOS

 The Fedora CoreOS image is updated to a new Fedora release out of our